Zhunya-bz/transcendence/README.md

 | fmoses   | Technical Lead + Frontend Developer |
 | rdalal   | Backend Developer + DevOps          |

 The original project idea & design came from ekanaeva & altoulle. fmoses & rdalal joined later and contributed to discussions on technical choices and architecture.
+Further detials on what specific task members worked on can be found in the Features section and the Modules section.

 ## Project Management